Skip to content

 Claude Code Preview

-Render Claude Code responses with proper LaTeX math, code highlighting, and markdown formatting — directly from VS Code's integrated terminal.
+Render Claude Code responses with LaTeX math, code highlighting, and markdown formatting — straight from VS Code's integrated terminal.

 Features